fredg96/Various-university-assignments-in-C/Parallel and distributed programming/readme.txt

-This sub respository contains code and reports from the course "Parallel and Distributed Programming" (1TD070) at Uppsala University in 2020.
+This directory contains code and reports written during the course "Parallel and Distributed Programming" (1TD070) at Uppsala University attended in spring 2020.